Marlontchu/VornForecast/README.md

   Do NOT expose source code here — the code repo stays private.
 -->

-# Vorn Forecast — See your money forward.
+# Vorn Forecast — Your money.
+One step ahead.

 **A forward-looking, privacy-first financial planner.** Instead of looking back at what you already spent, Vorn Forecast answers the question that actually matters: **"How much can I safely